liflab/beepbeep-3-book/markdown/advanced/README.md

 {bar=abc, foo=def, baz=6}
 ```

 Note how the map is *updated*: if a key already exists in the map, its corresponding value is replaced by the new one.
 Also note how types can be mixed in the map: the value for key "foo" is first a number, and is replaced later by string.
-A variant of `PutInto` is called <!--\index{Maps!PutIntoArray@\texttt{PutIntoArray}} maps-->`PutIntoArray`<!--/i-->, which takes a single input stream, whose events are *arrays*.
+A variant of `PutInto` is called <!--\index{Maps@\texttt{Maps}!PutIntoArray@\texttt{PutIntoArray}} maps-->`PutIntoArray`<!--/i-->, which takes a single input stream, whose events are *arrays*.
 The first element of the array contains the key, and the second contains the value.

 One last function of interest is called [`Values`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Maps/Values.html).
-This function takes a map as input, and returns the collection made of all the <!--\index{Maps!Values@\texttt{Values}} values-->values<!--/i--> occurring in the key-value pairs it contains.
+This function takes a map as input, and returns the collection made of all the <!--\index{Maps@\texttt{Maps}!Values@\texttt{Values}} values-->values<!--/i--> occurring in the key-value pairs it contains.
 This function performs the equivalent of the `values()` method in Java's `Map` interface.

 ## Pumps and tanks